nxt3d/ownable-books/README.md

 ## Oracle Risk

 One persistent problem in the web3 economy is the issue of outdated, faulty, or malicious oracle data.
 It is not possible to completely rely on oracle data long-term.
 The Unruggable Protocol incorporates oracle data into a policy that can be used day-to-day in the same way as an oracle.
 However, if the oracle dies or is manipulated, a new oracle can be found or maliciously manipulated data can be blocked.

+## Contracts

+The Unruggable Protocol does not specify a standard for policies.
+Smart contract inheret Unruggable.sol, which will turn any smart contract into a Book with pages as well as make the smart contract ownable, according to the OpenZeppelin standard.

+The Unruggable Protocol specifies a series of pages including which are named with capitial letters and spaces for maximum readability.

+The "Book" key is used to storge a single URI to a file that hosts the content of the book.
+If the "Book" value is used, none of the other keys should be used, i.e. "Cover", or "Introduction".
+If the "Body" key is used, it can be used to specify a URI and then none of the "Section" keys should be used.
+The "Gardians" tag is used for a URI, and if it is used none of the "Gardian" keys should be used.

+- "Book"
+- "Cover"
+- "Cover Page"
+- "Introduction"
+- "Body"
+- "Section 1"
+- "Section 2"
+- . . .
+- "Gardians"
+- "Gardian 1"
+- "Gardian 2"
+- . . .
+- "Back Cover"